If you want to see Alaska like a local and access wild places that make your heart sing, then this is the adventure for you!

 This hike is moderate to strenuous for flat landers and for those who are not currently active, but with effort and determination you will complete the 8 miles round trip in 6 hours.
 This is not a technical hike and it is suitable for anyone in good health with a positive-can-do-attitude.
-Return to campground.
+Return to cabins at Lake Kenai.

 ►Day 5: Seward – Homer – Otter Cove